MaddinJay/Refactoring-Guru/README.md

 # Refactoring-Guru
-Refactoring Guru: Exmples in ABAP OO
+Refactoring Guru: Examples in ABAP OO

 In this repo you can find implementations in ABAP OO for the examples on https://refactoring.guru/design-patterns/catalog.